xdmushui/partner-center-sdk/develop/create-azure-plan.md

 ## Transition existing CSP offers to Azure plan

 You can't create an Azure plan for an existing customer with a Microsoft Azure (MS-AZR-0145P) subscription.
 However, you can [transition a customer from their existing CSP Azure offers to Azure services under the Azure plan](https://docs.microsoft.com/partner-center/azure-plan-transition) in the new commerce experience in the CSP program from within Partner Center.
-To transition an existing customer, use the product upgrade APIs to do the following:
+To transition an existing customer, use the product upgrade APIs to follow these steps:

 * [Check whether the customer is eligible for a transition to Azure plan](get-eligibility-for-product-upgrade.md)
 * [Initiate a product upgrade for the customer](create-product-upgrade-entity.md)